Sports Betting Myths That Are Costing You Money (And What to Do Instead)

 Serious—and successful—betting calls for tons of research, open-mindedness and the ability to judge between emotionality and objectivity in the bid to make a level-headed decision.
 These so-called pundits can be right, just don’t mistake them to ALWAYS be right ‘coz they never are.

-Do sportsbooks manipulate outcomes?
+Do sportsbooks manipulate games or outcomes?

 Summary